MatthiasNickles/diff-SAT/README.md

 probabilistic independence among random variables using option maxBurstR (see sharedDefs.scala)

-- delSAT is not designed as a tool for sampling from the _uniform_ (or a near-uniform) distribution over models, but it supports model set diversification with --solverarg "diversify" "true", and delSAT can also be used with arbitary discrete probabiltities (including uniform ones) associated with individual models using suitable cost functions.
+- delSAT is not designed as a tool for sampling from the _uniform_ (or a near-uniform) distribution over models, but it supports model set diversification with `--solverarg diversify true`, and delSAT can also be used with arbitary discrete probabiltities (including uniform ones) associated with individual models using suitable cost functions.

+- To increase the entropy of the sample, try 1) increasing the number of models in the sample and/or 2) switch `--solverarg diversify true`

 - delSAT never guarantees that the models it prints are different from each other, as sampling is with replacement (so the resulting lists of answer sets or propositional models are not duplicate free enumerations as those returned by, e.g., MiniSat, clingo/clasp or smodels).